 If you ever are unsure about how many pills you missed or what you should do, please don’t hesitate to contact us.
 A member of our Medical Team will help you determine the best next steps.

 Most birth control can be safely stored at normal temperatures (59-86ºF) and for short periods in colder/hotter temperatures.
-For your specific birth control’s limits, we recommend double checking the manufacture’s temperature recommendations located on the packaging or insert of your birth control.
+For your specific birth control’s limits, we recommend double-checking the manufacturer’s temperature recommendations located on the packaging or insert of your birth control.

 If your birth control has a generic option, we’d be happy to write that prescription for you.
 Generics are just as safe and effective as their brand counterparts.
 Most people don’t notice any difference between brand and generic medications.
 If you want to switch to a generic, please just message our Customer Care team and they will update your subscription.

 Yes, it is completely normal for your discharge to change when you start taking birth control.
 One of the ways birth control works is by thickening your natural discharge.
-However, if you notice any new colors, odors, or itching feeling – please let us know.
+However, if you notice any new colors, odors, or itching, please let us know.
 A member of our medical team will help you determine your best next steps in case you have an infection.

 Unfortunately, it is very common for women starting a new birth control to initially get more acne.
-Though your acne will typically clear by 6 weeks or less, it can sometimes take up to 3 months for your system to get used to the new hormonal changes and your skin to clear again.
-The good news is that once you get through this period of break outs, acne often doesn’t come back.
-If it has been over 3 months and you’re still breaking out, please contact us.
+Though your acne will typically clear in 6 weeks or less, it can sometimes take as long as 3 months for your skin to clear up.
+The good news is that once you get through this period of break outs, the acne is unlikely to return.
+If it has been more than 3 months and you’re still breaking out, please contact us.
 We’ll do our best to find a birth control option that works better for you.

-As uncomfortable and unwelcome as heavy spotting or breakthrough bleeding is, and if you’re taking your birth control as prescribed, your birth control is still working.
-This will typically happen when women are skipping periods or are starting a new type of continuous birth control.
-If this is still an issue for you after a couple of cycles/months, please let us know.
+As long as you’re taking your birth control as prescribed, it is still working.
+Spotting and breakthrough bleeding are totally harmless (though can be annoying) and are more likely to happen when women are skipping periods or are starting a new type of continuous birth control.
+If this bothers you and continues for more than a couple of months, please let us know.
 Our medical team will do their best to find another birth control option for you.

-Possibly.
-It depends of the type of birth control you are using.
+Possibly, depending on the type of birth control you are using.
 If you are using a combined hormone birth control, your period should be lighter, less painful, and more regular.
 If you are using a progestin-only pill, your period may be regular, irregular, or even disappear.
-It’s especially important that with progestin-only pills you do not skip any pills to adjust when you have a period.
+With progestin-only pills it’s especially important that you do not skip any pills to attempt to adjust your period.